dyllandry/logseq/pages/LMS Project.md

 	- redis session management
 - capabilities
 	- teachers and students can both use this
-	- teachers can create classrooms
+	- teachers can create classes
+	- teachers add